 SBI FD Rates Rise to 7.5% for 1-3 Year Deposits

-State Bank of India revised its fixed deposit interest rates upward, offering 7.5% per annum for deposits with a 1-3 year tenure, up from the earlier rate of 7.0%.
+State Bnak of India increased its fixed deposit interest rate to 7.5% per annum for a tenure of 1-3 years, up from the earlier rate of 7.0%.
 The bank also increased senior citizen rates by an additional 50 basis points to 8.0%, making SBI FDs an attractive option for retirees and conservative investors seeking assured returns with the safety of India's largest public sector bank.

-The rate revision comes as banks compete aggressively for retail deposits to fund their credit growth, with loan demand running ahead of deposit mobilisation in the banking system.
-SBI's CASA ratio has been under pressure, making term deposit rates a key lever for retail liability mobilisation.
-The rate hike is expected to attract retail depositors who had been moving toward higher-yielding alternatives such as corporate bonds, mutual fund debt schemes and small finance bank deposits.
+The rate revision comes as banks compete aggressively for retail deposits to fund their credit growth, with loan demand running ahead of deposit mobilization in the banking system.
+SBI has faced pressure on the CASA ratio, and term deposit rates have emerged as an important lever to mobilize retail liabilities. .
+The rate hike is expected to attract retail depositors who had been moving toward higher-yielding alternatives such as corporate bonds, mutual fund debt schemes, and small finance bank deposits.